uvarc/rc-learning/content/courses/cpp-introduction/project1.md

 4. If your date is January 1-February 29 of a leap year, subtract 1.
 Try to devise a method to obtain the last two digits on your own.
 Print the day of the week as a word (Monday, Tuesday, etc.).
 Remember that Sunday is the first day of the week and it will be counted as 0 in this algorithm.

-Test your program first with your own birth date.
+Test your program first with your own birthdate.
 Then test with the following dates:
 * Today’s date
-* December 25, 1642 (Note: this is Newton’s birth date in the Julian calendar, but use it as a Gregorian date)
+* December 25, 1642 (Note: this is Newton’s birthdate in the Julian calendar, but use it as a Gregorian date)
 * October 12, 1492
 * January 20, 2000
 * December 11, 2525